 Every year I hear someone say, “I didn’t draw anything this year!”
 There are certainly variables going into a big game draw.
 However, there should also be a reasonable level of expectation.
 In fact, I often have the opposite problem – more tags than time.

-There’s no reason you can’t hunt every species on your wish list in 2020.
+There’s no reason you can’t hunt most species on your wish list in 2020.
 It only takes a good application strategy…

 1. Lay Out the Calendar